acutario/frankt/guides/Concepts.md

   })
   ```

+### `replace_with`

-- `replace_with` this actions replaces the target element with the given HTML.
+This actions replaces the target element with the given HTML.
 You can reuse your existing Phoenix templates by calling `Phoenix.View.render_to_string/3`.

   ```elixir
   push(socket, "replace_with", %{